 NOTE: Pushing forward on the steering levers will not cause any change in tractor motion - there will be no steering lever reaction and there will be no machine damage.

 Blade Clutch (PTO)

-The blade clutch lever is located on the right side of the seat behind the right fender and is used to engage and disengage the mower blades.
 The blade clutch lever has two positions.
-Pushing the lever DOWN engages the PTO that drives the mower blades.
-Pulling the lever UP disengages the PTO and engages the blade brake.
+Pulling the lever FORWARD engages the PTO that drives the mower blades.
+Pulling the lever BACKWARD disengages the PTO and engages the blade brake.

 Parking Brake